How to Draw Anime Eyes

 In step 4, I set the color layer’s blending mode.
 In this case, I used Overlay, but you are free to try a few out and choose another mode that you like better.
 This way, the color that you add will be perfectly integrated with the gray tones.
 On the right, you can see where the blending modes for layers are located in my software.
 The default mode is “Normal”.
 From here you can play around and find which mode you are comfortable with.

-If you’re aiming for colorful, engaging anime eyes, vibrant, saturated colors may be best.
+If you’re aiming for colorful, engaging anime eyes, vibrant, saturated colors may be best, like red eyes or blue eyes.

 6. How to Color Anime Eyes